SiDdHaRtH-0509/CLiNt-Platform/README.md

 <div align="center">

-Built with ❤️ by the CLiNt Team · ⭐ Star this repo if you found it helpful!
+Built with ❤️ by **Siddharth** · ⭐ Star this repo if you found it helpful!

 </div>